Military of ancient Nubia: Christian Nubia

-The Arabs, who had overrun Egypt and large parts of the Middle east sought to conquer the region of Sudan.
-For almost 600 years, the powerful bowmen of the region created a barrier for Muslim expansion into the northeast of the African continent, fighting off multiple invasions and assaults with stinging swarms of arrows.
-One modern historian (Ayalon 2000) likens Nubian resistance to that of a dam, holding back the Muslim tide for several centuries.
+The Arabs, who had taken over Egypt and large parts of the Middle east sought to conquer the region of Sudan.
+For almost 600 years, the powerful bowmen of the region created a barrier for Muslim expansion into the northeast of the African continent, fighting off multiple invasions and assaults.
+David Ayalon likened Nubian resistance to that of a dam, holding back the Muslim tide for several centuries.